What is AI alignment?

 Failures can sometimes be hard to classify as outer or inner misalignment.
 For example, failures can be ambiguous or a result of both outer and inner misalignment, and some researchers classify failures differently depending on their framing.

-It’s unclear how directly relevant the reward function is to the actual learned policy.
-This calls into question the relevancy of outer alignment, if systems like reinforcement learning do not optimise for this reward directly.
+It’s unclear how directly relevant the reward function is to the actual learned behaviour.
+This calls into question the relevancy of outer alignment, if systems like reinforcement learning may not optimise for this reward directly.
 One research agenda, shard theory, attempts to explore relationships between reward functions and learnt behaviours, and proposes we set a reward function based on the values it teaches the model rather than trying to find an objective that is exactly what we want.

 Alternative definitions